We know the word ‘pension’ can be a turn-off. But it pays to get to grips with your employer’s workplace pension and how it works.

 See more about the pension tax relief from the Money Advice Service.

-A defined contribution scheme is a pension pot which builds up according how much is paid into it.
-A defined benefit scheme is based on your salary and the length of your employment.
+A defined contribution scheme is a pension pot which builds up according to how much is paid into it.
+A defined benefit scheme is normally based on your salary and how long you worked for your employer.

-Typically, if you have a defined contribution scheme, your workplace pension will be invested and you’ll have the opportunity to choose from a selection of different investment strategies.
-You won’t be involved in the day-to-day decision making, but you can see how the fund you select performs and make changes if you need to – this can be done annually.
+Typically, if you have a defined contribution scheme, your workplace pension will be invested and you’ll have the opportunity to choose from a selection of different investment strategies or to opt for the default fund that your employer has chosen.
+You won’t be involved in the day-to-day decision making, but you can see how the fund you select performs and make changes if you need to.
+This can be done annually.

-At the moment, pensions can be accessed from the age of 55.
-This will rise to 57 from 2028 and then 10 years below State Pension age.
+At the moment, pensions can be taken from the age of 55.
+This will rise to 57 from 2028.

-Some workplace pensions may have a normal retirement age that’s higher than this, but you should be able to access a defined contribution scheme earlier than this without penalty.
+Most workplace pensions set an age when you can take your pension, usually between 60 and 65, but you should be able to access a defined contribution scheme earlier than this without penalty.
 However, defined benefit schemes may reduce the benefits if they’re taken earlier than the normal retirement age.